maierbn/opendihu/doc/sphinx/settings/multidomain_solver.rst

     "enableFatComputation":             True,                                 # disabling the computation of the fat layer is only for debugging and speeds up computation.
 If set to False, the respective matrix is set to the identity
     "showLinearSolverOutput":           variables.show_linear_solver_output,  # if convergence information of the linear solver in every timestep should be printed, this is a lot of output for fast computations
     "updateSystemMatrixEveryTimestep":  False,                                # if this multidomain solver will update the system matrix in every first timestep, us this only if the geometry changed, e.g. by contraction
-    "recreateLinerSolverInterval":      0,                                    # how often the Petsc KSP object (linear solver) should be deleted and recreated.
+    "recreateLinearSolverInterval":     0,                                    # how often the Petsc KSP object (linear solver) should be deleted and recreated.
 This is to remedy memory leaks in Petsc's implementation of some solvers.
 0 means disabled.
   }

 The list of values for `compartmentRelativeFactors` is for the symbol :math:`f_r^k` in the equations.
 The values should be the same on every rank.